cmendez20/notes/topics/css.md

 - **BLOCK:** standalone component that is meaningful on its own. (btn)
 - **ELEMENT:** part of a block that has no standalone meaning. (btn-description)
 - **MODIFIER:** a different version of a block or an element. (btn-round)

+### Node & NPM

+- npm init
+- npm install node-sass --save-dev
+  - in order to save it as a development dependency here in our package .json file.
+Which means that it's a development tool that will just help us in building our project.
+  - We save it in the package.json file so that we can share our project without sharing the entire node modules
+    - then if someone receives the json and does `npm install`, they can download all the necessary files to run our project.

+### SASS (SCSS)

+- I will be using SCSS which stands for Sassy CSS, slight different syntax than SASS
+- - variables: `$primary-color: #ddd;`
+  - mix-ins
+  - extends
+- SCSS file extension
+  - to write SCSS, Sassy CSS, you must use .scss files extensions, not SASS
+  - **easy to convert CSS to SCSS because valid CSS is valid SCSS.**
+- Compiling SASS
+  - to compile sass, add a script to your package.json file.
+  - the script looks something like this:
+    - `"compile:sass": "node-sass sass/main.scss css/styles.css"`
+    - then, run `npm run compile:sass` in your terminal and watch the magic unfold.
+    - to explain the script a little bit, the second path is the location to your sass file, and the last is where you want the compile sass to output to.
+  - to install live-server: only have to do it once, to run it just type `live-server` in the project home folder terminal.
+    - npm install live-server -g